Home >

 Timeline

-PennWest’s yearlong strategic planning process is expected to conclude before the start of the 2023-2024 academic year.
-A tentative timeline:
+PennWest’s yearlong strategic planning process concluded on schedule, before the start of the 2023-2024 academic year.
+The timeline:

 2022